isomerpages/nlb-biblioasia/_apr-2009/Selected British Colonial Era Overseas Chinese Personalities and Their Links to  to Communities.md

 Many who had lost communications with their families in the mainland could also publish their news.
 The newspapers became links for lost relatives.

-#### **Media and Newspapers**
-When the shipping industry grew, it facilitated growth of the media, in particular, the newspapers.
-Several papers were established and these were meant to meet the needs of the Chinese communities which had grown in numbers.
-The overseas Chinese wanted to become more informed on the happenings in their regions and to foster communication links with the communities at large.

-The newspapers also played important roles in maintaining communication links and educating the then migrant communities about their establishments such as the formation of clan houses where the new arrivals and impoverished migrants, who had fallen on hard times, could seek help from.

-Many who had lost communications with their families in the mainland could also publish their news.
-The newspapers became links for lost relatives.

 #### **The World's Oldest Chinese Newspaper - Kwang Wah Yit Poh12 Ch'ng Yeen Aun (1867–1938)**13

 He was founder and Chairman of the Rangoon and Penang Kwong Wah Yit Poh,14, one of the surviving oldest Chinese language newspapers.